survivorsunited/mods-su-compostables/docs/docs/modrinth.md

 title: Modrinth Description
 ---

-# Modrinth Project Page

-This is the content that appears on our [Modrinth project page](https://modrinth.com/mod/su-compostables).

----

 # Compostables

-A Minecraft Fabric mod that extends composting functionality by making 40+ additional organic items compostable.
+A Minecraft Fabric mod that extends composting functionality by making 62 additional organic items compostable, including meat, dyes, stews, and other processed organic materials.

 ## 🌱 About